bioidiap/bob.learn.boosting/doc/example.rst

           [ 1., -1.],
           [ 1., -1.]])

-Now, we can train the classifier.
-Here, we use the multi-variate LUT trainer with logit loss:
+Now, we can train the classifier using the :py:class:`bob.learn.boosting.Boosting` boosting trainer.
+Here, we use the multi-variate LUT trainer :py:class:`bob.learn.boosting.LUTTrainer` with logit loss :py:class:`bob.learn.boosting.LogitLoss`:

 .. doctest::